-From the archives of Fede Cheti Ferid Amini chooses two iconic illustrations of René Gruau, considered as a link between art, fashion, and illustration.
-Two carpets with a strong symbolic lure, hand-knotted in a prestigious blend of wool and silk.
+From the archives of Fede Cheti Ferid Amini chooses five iconic illustrations of René Gruau, considered as a link between art, fashion, and illustration.
+Carpets with a strong symbolic lure, hand-knotted in a prestigious blend of wool and silk.

 About René Gruau